Residents with green cards and work visas can qualify for a U.S. mortgage even if they are not U.S. citizens.

 Non-permanent resident alien work visa mortgage

 Non-permanent resident aliens can qualify for a mortgage if they plan to live in the home they are buying.
-In other words, they are using the home as their primary residence.
+In other words, if they are using the home as their primary residence.

-These borrowers also need to provide a valid Social Security Number and an Employment Authorization Document (EAD), commonly known as a “work permit”.
-A social security card cannot be used as proof of eligibility to work.
+These borrowers also need to provide a valid Social Security number and an Employment Authorization Document (EAD), commonly known as a “work permit.”
+A Social Security card cannot be used as proof of eligibility to work.

 Many non-permanent residents do not have an EAD, but a special visa obtained by a sponsoring employer.
 These borrowers are also eligible for FHA, Fannie Mae, and Freddie Mac mortgages.